 - 1. Two car parking spaces shall be provided for each dwelling. - 2.
-At least one car parking space must be provided behind the front setback. - 3.
-A car parking space is to have a minimum dimension of 2.5 x 5.5m. - 4.
-A single garage is to be a minimum of 3m wide internally and unobstructed.
+At least one car parking space must be provided behind the front setback.

-5. All parking spaces for adaptable housing units shall comply with AS 2890:1 for disabled car parking.
+- 3. A car parking space is to have a minimum dimension of 2.5 x 5.5m. - 4.
+A single garage is to be a minimum of 3m wide internally and unobstructed. - 5.
+All parking spaces for adaptable housing units shall comply with AS 2890:1 for disabled car parking.

-Private Driveways
+Access Arrangement including Private Driveways

-- a) To provide safe and convenient access to garages, carports and parking areas. - b) To clearly define public and private spaces, such that driveways are for the sole use of residents.
+- a) To provide safe and convenient access to garages, carports and parking areas. - To clearly define public and private spaces, such that driveways are for the sole use of residents.

 - 1. Private driveways shall have the smallest configuration possible to serve the required parking facilities and vehicle turning movements. - 2.
-Private driveways shall be constructed as one of three general types, depending on block geometry and garages to be accessed, as in Figure 29. - 3.
+Private driveways shall be constructed as one of three general types, depending on block geometry and garages to be accessed, as in Figure 33. - 3.
 Higher density development fronting to collector streets shall have rear access through laneways, car courts and the like. - 4.
-Development on corner lots on collector streets shall have access from the street perpendicular to the collector street.
+Development on corner lots on collector streets shall have access from the street perpendicular to the collector street. - 5.
+The access arrangement shall be in accordance with Australian Standard AS2890.